Police Brutality & Excessive Force

 On April 21, 2009. the United States Supreme Court changed the rules which determine if there was “probable cause” sufficient to create a legal, as opposed to a “false”, arrest.

-That rule has now been tightened.
+That rule has now been tightened with Arizona vs Gant.

 When is an Arrest "FALSE"?